amin3mej/firebase-http-export-sheets/README.md

 **Details**:  Use this extension to quickly create endpoints for your forms and save them in a [Google Spreadsheet](https://www.google.com/sheets/about).
 This extension will use official [Google APIs](https://developers.google.com/sheets/api/quickstart/nodejs) to save your data in the Google Spreadsheet.

-When calling the Save in sheets api, this extension:
+When calling the saveRecord api, this extension:

 - Based on the request body, add a new row to the designated spreadsheet
 - If necessary, modify the header column to include additional column(s)